Soni-Aditi/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-An Tic tac toe game , where the CPU is as smart as you.
+A Tic tac toe game , where the CPU is as smart as you.